|

 closed and bounded.

-A subset of a metric space is said to be totally bounded when it can be covered by finitely
+A subset of a metric space is called totally bounded

 many balls of radius r, for any given radius r.